RichStone/crosspost-markdown/README.md

 - when you post an article with CrossPost, a configuration file gets created in the same directory as your article.
-You'll need to store this file together with your posts in order to keep using CrossPost.
+You'll need to store this file together with your posts in order to keep using CrossPost because consistency can only be achieved if CrossPost knows about the article IDs on the different platforms.
 - the integration relies on you keeping to make update to your posts via CrossPost.
-If you make changes to your article content inside webflow, CrossPost will overwrite them with the contents of your markdown file.
+If you make changes to your article content inside webflow, CrossPost will overwrite them with the contents of your markdown file on the next publish.
-- your post has to start with a h1 title ('#').
+- your post has to start with a h1 markdown title ('#').
 It's a useful markdownlint convention and CrossPost also relies on it to set the title of the posts correctly.
   - titles on webflow and dev.to will be automatically removed from the article body and will be set via the API.

 ### webflow

+You will need to perform a few small steps described over at [fullstack.coach](fullstack.coach) to configure webflow to accept your markdown articles (webflow does not work with markdown out of the box!).

 After publishing on webflow for the first time your article will be in Staged mode.
 You will still need to make adjustments like setting your custom fields